HOME | SITEMAP | CONTACT US | TRANSLATE

 Another option is to complete a request from.
 Click here for form.

-To sign up for different types of notifications in Kendall County and surrounding area click on the link below.
+To sign up for different types of notifications in Kendall County and surrounding area click here.

 Ready.gov: Recovering from Disaster

 Disasters, both natural and man-made, can strike at any time.
 It's important to be prepared and have plans for anything that may arise.
 Here you can find tips for preparing and information on how to make plans.

 Be prepared to adopt this information to your personal circumstances and make every effort to follow instructions received from authorities on the scene.
 Above all, stay calm, be patient, and think before you act.
 With these simple preparations, you can be ready for the unexpected.

 Your family may not be together when disaster strikes, so plan how you will contact one another and review what you will do in different situations.
 It may be easier to make a long distance phone call than to call across town.
 Have a family member or friend who lives in another location be a designated contact if this is the case.
 Be sure each person knows the phone number and has coins or a prepaid phone card to call the emergency contact.
 Getting through may be tough so be patient.
 Cell phones are another option.

 FEMA's Ready.gov site can help you prepare a family plan with details and downloadable materials on their Make a Plan page.

 Use common sense and available information to determine if there is immediate danger.
 In any emergency, local authorities may or may not immediately be able to provide information on what is happening and what you should do.
 You should watch TV, listen to the radio, and check the websites of news organizations and government officials often for information or official instructions as it becomes available.

 If you see large amounts of debris in the air, or if local authorities say the air is badly contaminated, you may want to "shelter in place" (staying put and creating a barrier between yourself and potentially contaminated air outside).
 Plan in advance where you will take shelter.
 Choose an interior room or a room with as few windows and doors as possible.